apache/usergrid/release/README.txt

 3) Ensure that everything is committed, branch must be clean

-4) From the project root directory run release/release.sh
+4) From the project root directory run release/release.sh --help to see how to use the script.
+Then run it with the correct options.